jscriptcoder/web3-toy/README.md

 NEXT_PUBLIC_PROJECT_URL=http://127.0.0.1:7545
 NEXT_PUBLIC_NETWORK_ID=5777
 ```
 The `MNEMONIC` 12 words are provided by Ganache.
 This is important because we're gonna be deploying the contracts, mint MockERC20 tokens, fund TokenVesting and set vesting schedule in order to later on test functionality with one of our accounts.
+The contracts can be found under [contracts](contracts/) folder.

 Create a new network, local network, in Metamask with the following settings:
 <p align="center"><img style="width: 60%;" src="sneak-peek/localhost_network_settings.png" /></p>